UDID Card Guide – Check Swavlamban Card Status

 4. Intellectual & Mental Disabilities

-These disabilities affect cognitive function, learning abilities, and social behavior.
+These disabilities affect cognitive function, learning abilities, and social behaviour.

-• Intellectual Disability – Limitations in intellectual functioning and adaptive behavior, affecting problem-solving and social skills.
+• Intellectual Disability – Limitations in intellectual functioning and adaptive behaviour, affecting problem-solving and social skills.

-• Autism Spectrum Disorder (ASD) – Developmental disorder affecting social interaction, communication, and repetitive behaviors.
+• Autism Spectrum Disorder (ASD) – A Developmental disorder affecting social interaction, communication, and repetitive behaviours.

 • Mental Illness – Psychiatric conditions such as schizophrenia, bipolar disorder, and chronic depression.